openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/primarySuperiorOlive
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Primary superior olive' is a nuclear complex of neuraxis and gray matter of hindbrain.
-It is part of the superior olivary complex.
+   :definition: Is a nuclear complex of neuraxis and gray matter of hindbrain.
+Is part of the superior olivary complex. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0022434) ('is_a' and 'relationship')]
    :description: Part of the superior olivary complex of nuclei in the caudal pontine tegmentum, situated within the trapezoid body in humans.
 (Brodal, Neurological Anatomy, 3rd edition, 1981, pg 617).
-In many species, it comprises a medial superior olivary nucleus and a lateral superior olivary nucleus.
+In many species, it comprises a medial superior olivary nucleus and a lateral superior olivary nucleus. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0022434)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0111314
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0022434#superior-olive
    :name: primary superior olive